tomkcey/ts-backend-template/README.md

 To bring the whole infrastructure up, you can either use the shell scripts in `./scripts/*.sh` individually, or the `docker-compose.yml` file with `docker compose up --build`.

+If you use Docker Compose, your url-like environment variables will most likely use the service name defined in the **docker-compose.yml** file as the host.
+For example, instead of some service with the usual url of `http://localhost:9000`, you'd use `http://some-service:9000`.

 ### Tests

+When you launch the [jest](https://jestjs.io/) runner, it will first setup some docker containers using **testcontainers**.
+Sometimes problems arise with those containers and you might want to see the logs.
+To output them in the terminal you can simply add `DEBUG=testcontainers*` before the `npm run test` command.

+`DEBUG=testcontainers* npm run test`

-Not all test require external dependencies (like PostgreSQL, Redis, etc).
+Not all tests require external dependencies.
 To run tests without having to spin up containers for these dependencies, use the `npm run test:nosetup` npm script.

 If you want only a select dependency, you can use the following environment variables to skip any of your choosing by setting it to false, or commenting it out temporarily.